 4 oz shredded Mozzarella cheese or Manchego cheese (if you’re staying away from cow’s milk)

-¼ lb pre-cooked sausage (this is totally optional)
+¼ lb cooked sausage or bacon (this is totally optional)

 Red Pepper Flakes